Chapter 15.04

 15.04.010 Statutory authorization, findings of fact and purpose.

-A. Areas within the city are periodically subject to inundation which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief and impairment of the tax base, all of which adversely affect the public health, safety and general welfare.
+A. The flood hazard areas within the city are periodically subject to inundation which may result in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief and impairment of the tax base, all of which adversely affect the public health, safety and general welfare.

 B. Areas within the city have been designated as floodprone pursuant to Section 201 of the Flood Disaster Protection Act of 1973 and the city is required to join the National Flood Insurance Program to make flood insurance and federally regulated financial assistance available to the residents within the flood hazard areas.

-C. The purpose of this chapter is to promote the public health, safety and general welfare and to minimize those losses described in subsection A of this section and to meet the requirements for participation in the National Flood Insurance Program.
-To accomplish this purpose, it is the intent of this chapter to:
+D. The purpose of this chapter is to promote the public health, safety and general welfare and to minimize public and private losses due to flooding in flood hazard areas by provisions designed to:

-2. Require that land uses vulnerable to floods, including public facilities and utilities which serve such uses, shall be protected against flood damages at the time of initial construction or substantial improvement;
+2. Require that development vulnerable to floods, including facilities be protected against flood damages at the time of initial construction;

 15.04.020 Definitions.